Please note: This article was first published in May 2016 and was later slightly updated in May 2021, marking the records 20th anniversary.

 A soundtrack for the ‘Millennium Hangover’

 Produced by Ben Hillier the LP mixes beauty and dodgy elements.
-Ballads like Red, Powder Blue and the epic Newborn already got a lot from the graceful tenderness of today’s ELBOW, delivering string-drenched anthems carried by Garvey’s distinctive vocals.
+Ballads like Red, Powder Blue and the epic Newborn already got a lot from the graceful tenderness of today’s Elbow, delivering string-drenched anthems carried by Garvey’s distinctive vocals.
 But on the other side there are this bluesy and weirder moments like the jazz-infected opener Any Day Now, the beautiful sleaziness of Little Beast or the edgy Bitten By The Tailfly which surprises with a noisy guitar riff straight from the dessert, it seems.
-No, ELBOW weren’t interested in the sound of a usual rock band.
-They share this attitude with RADIOHEAD or their Manchester-based friends DOVES (about whose debut album we talked last year) as Garvey explains:
+No, Elbow weren’t interested in the sound of a usual rock band.
+They share this attitude with Radiohead or their Manchester-based friends Doves (about whose debut album we talked back in 2015 as well) as Garvey explains:

 Remembering the recording sessions of Asleep In The Back he talks about ‘a very definite moment in time’ as the goal was to write ‘many of the tunes on the album to sound like samples.’